 Two different strategies have been used in our range of streamers.

 The philosophy implemented in the Emerson is that of the straight wire: no sampling frequency conversion or data processing is applied, apart from volume control when used.
 The flow of data from the network interface is transmitted directly to the S/PDIF and AES/EBU modulators of the Emerson DIGITAL, or respectively to the digital-to-analog conversion chip in the case of the Emerson ANALOG.
 When properly implemented, this solution guarantees a transparent and coloration-free reproduciton.

 The Madison features a more complex architecture as it incorporates a signal processing unit (DSP) that hosts our proprietary oversampling process for optimizing input signals.
 This new interpolation algorithm benefits from the heritage of the iconic modules developed by Anagram Technologies.
 It significantly improves the digital-to-analogue conversion process in the time domain, without modifying the samples of the incoming data stream.

-Both Emerson models leverage Engineered's streaming engine, a proprietary solution based on a Sitara processor from Texas Instruments.
+The Madison, as well as both Emerson models leverage Engineered's streaming engine, a proprietary solution based on a Sitara processor from Texas Instruments.

 Two clock generators are used alternately, depending on whether the track being played back is sampled at a base frequency of 44.1kHz or 48kHz (as well as any multiples thereof).
-The Emerson streamers do not include a variable oscillator or a synchronization loop.
+Our streamers do not include a variable oscillator or a synchronization loop.
 The stream of audio data is therefore directly cadenced by the active clock.